 4. Zesto Ice Cream

 Zesto Ice Cream is a Fort Wayne tradition.
-There are many great places to eat ice cream in Fort Wayne, but Zesto is special due to its signature walk-up locations that are just right for an afternoon break.
+There are many great places to eat ice cream in Fort Wayne, but Zesto is special due to its signature walk-up locations that are perfect for an afternoon break.

-Treat yourself to an ice cream cone, or get a little exotic with one of the many sundaes, shakes and razzle flavors offered (one of my daughters loves the Zebra sundae).
-You'll find Zesto at their original location at 2225 Broadway or at one of their other locations on St Joe Center, Falls Drive, or E. Washington Center.
-Zesto will open for the season sometime in March.
+Treat yourself to an ice cream cone, or get a little exotic with one of the many sundaes, shakes, and razzle flavors offered (one of my daughters loves the Zebra sundae).
+You'll find Zesto at their original location at 2225 Broadway or one of their other locations on St Joe Center, Falls Drive, or E. Washington Center.
+Zesto typically opens for the season in March.

 5. Botanical Conservatory